Of all the financial vehicles of investment, Mutual Funds (MF) have come out a winner all the way.

 Ask this question to any investment professional and the majority will come out in favor of the investment option of a Monthly SIP above the yearly.
 The reasoning behind the preference given to monthly SIP needs to be examined critically.

 This is why Monthly SIP is better than Yearly SIP

 - Disciplined Saving: Best for salaried class, fixed monthly income people as fixed installment goes to the mutual funds on a stipulated date.
 In yearly SIP a lump sum amount needs to be deposited which might create pressure on the investor.

 - Rupee-Cost Averaging: The SIP route gives the opportunity to invest in the markets during higher levels as well as lower levels, and ensures a weighted average return over a period of time.
-If you opt for yearly SIP then you shall completely lose on the benefits of averaging, thus, not able to capitalize on market fluctuations.
+If you opt for yearly SIP, you shall completely lose on the benefits of averaging, thus, unable to capitalize on market fluctuations.

 - Power of Compounding: A SIP enables you to reap the benefit of compounding as you get to earn returns on the returns generated by your investment.
 This cannot be availed if you select a yearly SIP route as you will be investing only once a year.